openedx/frontend-base/README.md

 + import { configureLogging } from '@openedx/frontend-base';
 ```

-### 12. Replace the .env.test file with configuration in site.config.test.tsx file
+### 12. Replace the .env.test file with configuration in test.site.config.tsx file

 We're moving away from .env files because they're not expressive enough (only string types!) to configure an Open edX frontend.
-Instead, the test suite has been configured to expect an site.config.test.tsx file.
+Instead, the test suite has been configured to expect an test.site.config.tsx file.
 If you're initializing an application in your tests, frontend-base will pick up this configuration and make it available to getConfig(), etc.  If you need to manually access the variables, you an import `site.config` in your test files:

 ```diff
 + import config from 'site.config';
 ```

-The Jest configuration has been set up to find `site.config` at an `site.config.test.tsx` file.
+The Jest configuration has been set up to find `site.config` at an `test.site.config.tsx` file.

 ## Migrating to the frontend-base shell (:rotating_light: Work In Progress)